 An industry-led committee has come up with a code of conduct to guide fair tenancy practices.
 This is an attempt to resolve long-standing issues between landlords and tenants that bubbled over last year during the height of the Covid-19 pandemic.

-The committee has also recommended to the Government that there be laws to oblige landlords and tenants to follow the code, which was released on March 26.
+The committee has also recommended to the Government to introduce laws obliging landlords and tenants to follow the code, which was released last Friday (March 26).

 In response, the Government said it supports the recommendation and will be working closely with the industry on the details of potential legislation.